SimonUlu/master-thesis-performance-prediction/README.md

 # Master Thesis Repository

-Welcome to the repository for my Master's thesis titled **[Thesis Title]**.
+Welcome to the repository for my Master's thesis titled **Towards Accurate Prediction of End-to-End Response Times in Cloud-Based Kubernetes Clusters with Multiple Services**.
 This repository serves as a central hub for all related projects and components developed during my research.
 Below is a brief overview of the main sections and their respective README files, which provide detailed information on each part of the project.

 ## Table of Contents